jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

   Ubuntu is a bit different from the other Linux and Unix distros in regards to sudo.
 They firmly believe not to have a root account as a point of differentiation.
 They rely on ```sudo``` hence the cartoon above.
 The first user you create (like in Windows and Mac) is automatically added to the __sudo__ usergroup and has sudo privilege.
 Then any command you need *superuser* privileges you can simply ellevate to that privilege by typing the word ```sudo``` in front on any command.
 Upon successful entry of your own password you will be elevated up to full system authority.
 Some refer to this as *god mode* but I think using that term is a bit presumptuous as you do have absolute power over the system but ```sudo``` doesn't let you create the world in seven days.

   One example is you can assign the permission value of 000 to a file.
 Who can access that file now?
 According to the permissions, not even the owner can access it.
 But the root user can, or a user issuign a ```sudo``` command.
 You can find which users on a system have sudo permissions by displaying the /etc/sudoers file: ```cat /etc/sudoers``` (you need sudo privilege).
 Here is a sample screen shot where you define which users can be in the sudo group.
 You may not want to give admin privilege to every user.
-The conf file, under the *user* section, allows you to specifiy root privilleges per command.
+The conf file, under the *user* section, allows you to specifiy root privileges per command.

 ![*Ubuntu 15.04 /etc/sudoers*](images/Chapter-09/root/etc-sudoers.png)